 Monday has a longstanding tradition of being washing day throughout North America.
 It's unclear why exactly; perhaps getting stains out of your Sunday Best was best accomplished as soon as possible?
 At any rate, laundry was once quite a labor-intensive activity for the women of the house, who did the washing.
 Water had to be boiled, clothing had to be scrubbed and wrung and rinsed by hand and later hung to dry.

-Because this took so much time and effort, it was difficult to also cook a complicated meal for supper on Mondays.
+Since this took so much time and effort, it was difficult to also cook a complicated meal for supper on Mondays.
 Thus, a dish that could sit on the back burner and simmer was ideal.

 Another tradition in New Orleans, as elsewhere, was a nice big Sunday dinner after church.
 This dinner would often include ham, and in the old days, ham always had a bone.